 Science & Technology.
 Call 858-534-9353 or Email: firstname.lastname@example.org

 Participants must have a BS or BA and a minimum of 2 years of project-related work experience.
-The Winter 2017 program will begin on January 9, 2017.
-Applications are currently being accepted.
+The Fall 2017 program begins in September 2017 and the Spring 2018 program begins in March 2018.
+Applications are now being accepted for Fall 2017 and Spring 2018 start dates.
 To apply, please visit the University of Washington's Biotech Project Management certificate website.

 There will be a $60 fee upon